The MINDED project – placing clinical psychologists in GP practices to support mental health care in areas of blanket deprivation.

-Researchers from the NIHR ARC North East and North Cumbria and Fuse, the Centre for Translational Research in Public Health, will monitor and evaluate the pilot as it is embedded, and explore how best to measure its impact.
+Researchers from the NIHR ARC North East and North Cumbria and Fuse, the Centre for Translational Research in Public Health, in collaboration with Keele University, will monitor and evaluate the pilot as it is embedded, and explore how best to measure its impact.

 Exploring GPs’ and patients’ experiences

-Dr Sarah Sowden from Newcastle University is leading the research work.
+Dr Sarah Sowden from Newcastle University is part of the team leading the research work.

 She said: “Our evaluation will aim to explore the feasibility and acceptability, for patients and GPs, of embedding clinical psychologists in general practice in areas of severe socioeconomic deprivation.
 The study will also explore – with patients and GPs – meaningful and measurable health and wellbeing outcomes from the MINDED consultations.

 “The study represents the first rigorous evaluation of the feasibility and acceptability of embedding a clinical psychologist in primary care practices in areas of severe socioeconomic deprivation.”

 A GP’s view

 Dr Sameena Hassan is a local GP and the Joint Clinical Lead for the Deep End network in the North East and North Cumbria.
 Dr Hassan is also practice co-lead for the evaluation.

 She said: “We hope that this pilot will provide valuable learning for GPs interested in expanding their core practice team to include an in-house clinical psychologist and enhance the finite resource we have.

 “The evaluation will be key in helping us to establish whether embedding a clinical psychologist is feasible, acceptable and of value to primary care patients and practitioners in areas of socioeconomic deprivation.”